Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Related Work

 \subsection{Contact-rich Motion Generation}

 Trajectory optimization is effective in generating contact-rich motion plans.
 Contact-Invariant Optimization methods~\cite{mordatch2012contact,mordatch2012discovery} produce complex whole-body and manipulation behaviors in simulation, assuming soft contacts which may violate physics laws.
 Dynamic manipulation planning for rigid bodies is explored in \cite{posa2014direct,Sleiman2019CIO,doshi2020icra,aceituno-cabezas2020rss}, generating simple manipulation actions with small numbers of contact transitions, like pushing, pivoting, and grasping.
+Chen et al. \cite{chen2021trajectotree} interleaves tree search and trajectory optimization to efficiently solve a 2D in-hand manipulation problem.
 However, contact implicit trajectory optimization (CITO) methods \cite{posa2014direct} could be intractable without good initialization.
-To our best knowledge, there has not been any trajectory optimization method that can solve the tasks of similar level of complexities shown in this paper.
+To our best knowledge, there has not been any trajectory optimization method that can solve the tasks of similar level of complexities shown here.